hpc-uk/build-instructions/pyenvs/pytorch/build_pytorch_1.13.1_archer2_gpu.md

 Horovod 0.28.1, a distributed deep learning training framework, is also installed - this package can be used for running PyTorch across multiple GPU nodes.

-This can also be done by using the ROCm Collective Communications Library (RCCL) directly via the `torch.distributed` module, as is the case with the [DeepCAM MLPerf benchmark](https://github.com/mlcommons/hpc/tree/main/deepcam).
+However, this can also be done by using the ROCm Collective Communications Library (RCCL) directly via the `torch.distributed` module, as is the case with the [DeepCAM MLPerf benchmark](https://github.com/mlcommons/hpc/tree/main/deepcam).
+This is recommended as Horovod is no longer actively maintained.

 Setup initial environment